 They created a minimal and straightforward homepage with a different CTA.

-Although they put the CTA above the fold, it is also apparent.
+Although they put a small CTA on above-the-fold part, it is still apparent.

-The Average Click-Through Rate of CTAs is 4.23%.
+- The research made by Vye displays that the Average Click-Through Rate of CTAs is 4.23%.

-The average CTR for button CTAs is 5.31%.
+- The same source reveals that the average CTR for button CTAs is 5.31%.
 The highest button CTA click-through rate was almost 70%.

 - "Including One Clear CTA in Emails Boosts Clicks by 371%, Sales by 1617%" based on the article of Wordstream